libplctag/libplctag/README.md

 * cross-platform support (currently Windows and Linux).
 * protocol-agnostic access.
 * an easily wrappable library.
-* a portable library for big and little-endian and 32 and 64-bit processors.
+* a portable library for big and little-endian, and 32 and 64-bit processors.

 We do not hit all those goals yet.
 A lack of big-endian systems is preventing testing there.
+It has been tested in the past on an emulated big-endian MIPS system in QEMU.

 Non Goals
 =========